puneetpahuja/cloJS/README.md

 What exactly does a parser look like?

-A parser is a function that takes a string as an input and returns two things:
+A parser is a function that takes, say, a string as an input and returns two things:

 * A 'consumed' part
 * The rest of the string